 In-Kind Redemptions and Mutual Fund Investments

-If you ever read a mutual fund prospectus closely, you'll almost always come across a passage detailing the fund's right to pay all or partial redemption not through cash but, rather, through something known as redemption in kind or in-kind redemption, especially if the fund manager believes the redemption request would be disruptive or otherwise inconvenient.
+If you ever read a mutual fund prospectus closely, you'll typically come across a passage that details the fund's right to pay a full or partial redemption not through cash but, rather, through something known as redemption-in-kind or in-kind-redemption, especially if the fund manager believes the redemption request would be disruptive or otherwise inconvenient.

-Board of Directors Votes to Put Mutual Fund Into a Runoff
+Board of Directors and a Runoff

-This recently happened with a previously well-respected firm called Third Avenue, which had sponsored a so-called "Focused Credit" fund that specialized in junk bonds.
+For example, this scenario took place with a previously well-respected firm called Third Avenue, which had sponsored a so-called "Focused Credit" fund that specialized in junk bonds.
 The junk bond market began to seize and collapse.
 Investor redemption requests kept coming in as the fund lost money.

-In-Kind Redemption Distributions Are Made
+In-Kind Redemption Distributions

 If some remote-probability event were to come to fruition that caused the portfolio managers to fear that honoring redemptions would harm long-term owners who remained with the fund, it could hand over shares of each of the underlying 505 companies that make up the portfolio at the moment to those wanting to part ways.

 The investor would have to open a brokerage account somewhere and have stock deposited, then do with it what they will.
 As of December 28th, 2015 prior to the market open, this meant 18.8% of their assets would arrive in shares of ten companies -- Apple, Alphabet, Microsoft, Exxon Mobil, General Electric, Johnson & Johnson, Wells Fargo, Amazon.com, Berkshire Hathaway, and JPMorgan Chase & Co.